| Oracle® Communications Billing and Revenue Management System Administrator's Guide Release 7.5 Part Number E16719-06 |

 Displays the syntax and parameters for this utility.

 Specifies the object storage location.
 In an IMDB Cache DM environment, object_type can only be 1.
-Use -object 1 to delete expired objects in IMDB Cache.

 Use this parameter to rate active sessions if your network supports only the create state, and not start and update states, for sessions.
-For example, networks using the Message Based Interface (MBI) protocol send only authorization and reauthorization requests, so the active session objects remain in a created state even during usage.
+For example, networks using the Message Based Interface (MBI) protocol send only authorization and reauthorization requests, so the active-session objects remain in a created state even during usage.

 Note:

 The default is the current time when the utility runs.
-The utility deletes objects that are in an expired state up to the time you specify.
+This utility deletes objects that are in an expired state up to the time you specify.
 For example, if you specify 2 as the value and you run the utility at 10 a.m., the utility deletes objects that expired by 8 a.m.

 Specifies the reason for releasing reservations and terminating the session.